myfriendsloveme/myfriendsloveme.github.io/index.md

 ## May 13, 2019
 ### Mental Pain: 0 Physical Pain: 1.0 Sleep Hours: 12:00 PM ~ 8:00 AM

 [8:59 PM] I haven't written in almost a month.
 But I feel rejuvenated.
 In fact, I don't know where to begin to keep things updated.
 School's out, and the Summer has started.
 I have a whole bunch of new goals set out to achieve, and they are primarily focused around self-betterment.
 So that way, I can be even happier.
-They need to be a little bit more concrete.
+I believe that the Summer is the time of the year to get stronger.
+It's the off-season.
+It's when you achieve things you weren't able to in the regular season.
+I'm sure I can create a much longer list, but (and they need to be a little bit more concrete), but here they are for now.

 * Wake up at 4:30 AM
 * Handstand pushups